Thenjiwe2603/Retail-Sales-Visuals/README.md

 # Retail-Sales-Visuals
-Received dataset with retail dataset trends
+Received dataset with retail dataset trends used Google Looker for data visualisation